slotThe/slotThe.github.io/research.md

   Master's thesis; with the help of a higher-dimensional graphical calculus, the Hopf algebraic anti-Drinfeld centre is lifted into the language of comodule monads.
-An interesting equivalence relating the (anti-)Drinfeld centre and (anti-)Yetter--Drinfeld modules is proven in this monadically enriched setting.
+An result relating the (anti-)Drinfeld centre and (anti-)Yetter--Drinfeld modules is proven in this monadic setting.

 - *From Knot Theory to Algebra*